Jack5316/DermaIQ_Waitlist/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+## Deployment

+### Vercel Deployment

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Configure environment variables in Vercel:
+   - Set `DATABASE_URL` to your PostgreSQL connection string
+4. Deploy the project

+### Troubleshooting Deployment Issues

+If you experience issues with the deployed application:

+1. Check Vercel logs for any error messages
+2. Verify environment variables are correctly set in Vercel
+3. Visit `/api/test-db` endpoint to diagnose database connection issues
+4. Ensure your database allows connections from Vercel's IP addresses
+5. Check browser console for client-side error details

 ## Contributing